UPPMAX/naiss_intro_python/docs/communication/20251014/reminder_in_morning.md

 # Reminder email in the morning

-## Intro to Python for HPC: see you at 9:00 sharp!
+## Intro to Python for HPC: see you at 9:00 sharp

 Dear learners,